tanminhong/may7thtest/README.md

-# may7thtest
+# this is a test

-this is just a test repository to try out github
+lorem ipsum dumm test